malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 1) Background

 Our genetic information is stored in a repeating sequence of nucleotides, abbreviated by the letters A, C, G, T in DNA, and A, C, G, U in RNA.
 Oligonucleotides are short DNA or RNA oligomers between 20 and 60 units in length.
 However, they rarely exceed 200 nucleotides.
-They can be synthesized or found naturally as single stranded (ss) or double stranded (ds) fragments of DNA or RNA.
-Oligonucleotides (or oligos) have many uses from research to disease diagnosis and recently therapeutics.
+They can be synthesized or found naturally as single-stranded (ss) or double-stranded (ds) fragments of DNA or RNA.
+Oligonucleotides (or oligos) have many uses, from research to disease diagnosis and, recently therapeutics.

-The last few decades have witnessed an explosion of knowledge in the field of molecular biology.
+The last few decades have witnessed an explosion of knowledge in molecular biology.
 It is increasingly evident that evolution has generated an astonishingly complex set of interconnected processes through which gene expression can be regulated.
-One such process which has evolved due to wide availability of inexpensive synthetic single-stranded DNA and RNA is for routine DNA amplification by PCR primers.
-It has revolutionized the study of gene expression and disease processes via a range of processes including RNAi, target degradation by RNase H-mediated cleavage, splicing modulation, non-coding RNA inhibition, gene activation and programmed gene editing.
-In addition to use of Oligonucleotides as PCR primers, they are also used as probes, in microarray, in situ hybridization, and antisense analyses, and even as drug carriers.
+One such process that has evolved due to wide availability of inexpensive synthetic single-stranded DNA and RNA is routine DNA amplification by PCR primers.
+It has revolutionized the study of gene expression and disease processes via a range of processes, including RNAi, target degradation by RNase H-mediated cleavage, splicing modulation, non-coding RNA inhibition, gene activation and programmed gene editing.
+In addition to the use of Oligonucleotides as PCR primers, they are also used as probes, in microarray, in situ hybridization, antisense analyses, and even as drug carriers.

 Such new findings about varied applications of Oligonucleotides typically first appear in the scientific literature and is then later manually curated into biomedical databases, such as [WormBase](https://wormbase.org//#012-34-5) where the information is presented in a standardized, queryable format.
-This process of manual curation by identification and extraction of Oligonucleotides is expensive, time-consuming, captures a small part of the relevant literature and therefore is a significant challenge in the advancement of precision medicine and gene expression.
+This process of manual curation by identifying and extracting Oligonucleotides is expensive, time-consuming, captures a small part of the relevant literature and therefore is a significant challenge in advancing precision medicine and gene expression.

-Another way for curation is of automated information extraction which uses text mining and biomedical natural language processing (aka BioNLP) techniques that can assist in the acquisition and management of this knowledge but it is found that previous efforts/developments in the biomedical automated text mining have focused primarily upon named entity recognition of well-defined molecular objects such as genetic variations and mutations, but less work has been performed to identify entities like Oligonucleotides which in recent years have gained status of being very crucial entities in the biomedical research field and practical applications.
-Another limitation with this method is its inability to efficiently scale to minimize manual efforts and still curate a constantly expanding corpus of literature with high accuracy.
+Another curation method is automated information extraction, which uses text mining and biomedical natural language processing (aka BioNLP) techniques to assist in acquiring and managing this knowledge.
+However, it is found that previous efforts/developments in biomedical automated text mining have focused primarily upon named entity recognition of well-defined molecular objects such as genetic variations and mutations.
+Less work has been performed to identify entities like oligonucleotides, which in recent years have become crucial in biomedical research and practical applications.
+Another limitation of this method is its inability to efficiently scale to minimize manual efforts and still curate a constantly expanding corpus of literature with high accuracy.

 ## 2) Objective